| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 was no coincidence that Aquinas was chosen.
 He was very bright and, having been

-circles his work is well known as a synthesis of philosophy and Christianity.
+scholastic and theological circles his work is well known as a synthesis of

-own Reason, which he sometimes used exclusively.
-The result was that, in spite
+added his own Reason, which he sometimes used exclusively.
+The result was that,

 massive amounts of material that is exclusively philosophical in both